Quo Vadis (1951 film): Plot

 Poppaea, Nero's wife, who lusts after Marcus, devises a diabolical revenge for his rejection of her.
 Lygia is tied to a stake in the Circus and a wild bull is released into the arena.
 Lygia's bodyguard Ursus must attempt to kill the bull with his bare hands to save Lygia from being gored to death.
-Marcus is taken to the emperor's box and forced to watch, to the outrage of his officers, who are among the spectators.
+Marcus is taken to the emperor's box and forced to watch.
+This act outrages his loyal officers who are among the spectators.
 Ursus is able to topple the bull, though, and break its neck.
-Massively impressed by Ursus's victory, the crowd exhorts Nero to spare the couple.
+At that moment Marcus manages to break free from his bonds and leaps into the arena to get to Lygia.
+Massively impressed by Ursus's victory and seeing that Lygia is the beloved of Marcus who is still regarded as a great war hero, the crowd exhorts Nero to spare the couple.
 He refuses to do so, even after four of his courtiers, Seneca, architect Phaon, poet Lucan, and musician Terpnos add their endorsement of the mob's demands.
-Marcus then breaks free of his bonds, leaps into the arena, and frees Lygia with the help of the loyal troops from his own legion.
+The decision enrages the crowd and Marcus's loyal troop members rush to the arena to save the three.
 Marcus accuses Nero of burning Rome and announces that General Galba is at that moment marching on the city, intent on replacing Nero, and hails him as new Emperor of Rome.

 The crowd revolts, now firmly believing that Nero, not the Christians, is responsible for the burning of Rome.
 Nero flees to his palace, where he strangles Poppaea, blaming her for inciting him to scapegoat the Christians.
 Then Acte, Nero's discarded mistress who is still in love with him, appears and offers him a dagger to end his own life before the mob storming the palace kills him.
 Nero cannot do it, so Acte helps him to push the dagger into his chest, and he dies.

-Marcus, Lygia, and Ursus are now free, and they leave Rome for Marcus' estate in Sicily.
+Marcus, Lygia, and Ursus are now free, and they leave Rome for Marcus' estate in Sicily to begin a new life together.
 By the roadside, Peter's crook, which he had left behind when he returned to Rome, has sprouted blossoms.
 A radiant light appears and a chorus intones, "I am the way, the truth, and the life," words spoken by Jesus (John 14:6, New Testament).

 Cast

-The film features many uncredited supporting parts and cameos: including Elizabeth Taylor as a Christian prisoner in arena, Sophia Loren as a Lygian slave, Christopher Lee as a chariot driver, Clelia Matania as Parmenida the hairdresser, Marika Aba as the Assyrian Dancer at Nero's banquet, Richard Garrick as a slave with Marcus at Triumph, Giuseppe Tosi as a wrestler at Nero's banquet, Adrienne Corri as an imprisoned Christian woman, Bud Spencer as an Imperial Guard, and Robin Hughes as Jesus in a flashback tableaux.
+The film features many uncredited supporting parts and cameos: including Elizabeth Taylor as a Christian prisoner in arena, Sophia Loren as a Lygian slave, Christopher Lee as a chariot driver, Clelia Matania as Parmenida the hairdresser, Marika Aba as the Assyrian Dancer at Nero's banquet, Richard Garrick as a slave with Marcus at Triumph, Giuseppe Tosi as a wrestler at Nero's banquet, Adrienne Corri as an imprisoned Christian woman, Bud Spencer as an Imperial Guard, and Robin Hughes as Jesus in a flashback tableau.
 The narration was provided by an uncredited Walter Pidgeon.